qbicsoftware/research-data-management/docs/user/user_registration.md

 Please provide the required information which consists of:

 1. Your full name consisting of your first name and surname
-2. Your email of choice which will be associated with your account
+2. A valid email address of choice which will be associated with your account
 3. A unique username which identifies you within the data manager platform

 !!! info "user name"